Dhillxn1/Dhillxn1/README.md

 - 🌱 I’m currently learning software engineering at Ryerson University
 - 💞️ I’m looking to collaborate on I am looking to collaborate on projects that push the boundaries of technology, foster creativity, and make a positive impact on people's lives.
 Whether it's developing cutting-edge software or working on a unique and exciting venture, count me in!
-- 📫 I can be reached at my email address, [Inderpreetdhillon51@gmail.com], or feel free to connect with me on LinkedIn at [https://www.linkedin.com/in/inderpreet-dhillon-832158235/].
+- 📫 I can be reached at my email address, [Inderpreetdhillon51@gmail.com], or feel free to connect with me on LinkedIn at [https://www.linkedin.com/in/inderpreet-dhillon-832158235/] and vist my portfolio [https://dhillxn1.github.io/Portfolio/}.
 Looking forward to hearing from you!

 <!---
 Dhillxn1/Dhillxn1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.